Candidates, debate organizers push ahead with in-person events despite public health concerns

 “Why put at risk the vice president and also his challenger?” asked Vin Gupta, an assistant professor of health metrics science at the University of Washington.
 “It just seems to be a silly and needless risk given what has happened in the last 48 hours with the president.”

-He suggested relocating the venue outdoors or installing plexiglass between the debaters, advice echoed by Tara C. Smith, the director of the Center for Emerging Infectious Diseases at Kent State University’s College of Public Health.
+He suggested relocating the venue outdoors or installing plexiglass between the debaters, advice echoed by Tara C. Smith, an epidemiologist and professor at Kent State University’s College of Public Health.

 “I don’t understand why we are still having these in person.
 We could put them in separate rooms.
 Put it on Zoom,” she said.
 “Especially for the current vice president.
 We don’t know what is happening with the president.”